 The price for a 48 hours ticket starts at Euro 21.90 and for six days Euro 46.00.
 For more information, please click here.
 The Welcome Card also entitles you to discounts for nearly 200 attractions.

-A great search engine is 9flats.com where you can find affordable apartments in Berlins districts.
+A great option to find affordable apartments in Berlins districts is Airbnb.
 Just make sure there is public transport close by.
 Great places to stay are Berlin-Mitte, Berlin-Wilmersdorf, Berlin-Kreuzberg, Berlin – Schöneberg.

 Things To Do On A Sunny Day